BerylCrescent/challenge_portfolio_Wiola/README.md

 # Task 2

-[Link do Google Drive](https://drive.google.com/drive/u/1/folders/1VWhxpWYF_y2U7KB0aApo47CPk2D4PEhT), gdzie przechowywane są dokumenty dla tego zadania.
+[Link to my Google Drive](https://drive.google.com/drive/u/1/folders/1VWhxpWYF_y2U7KB0aApo47CPk2D4PEhT), where I store documentation for this task.

 ## Subtask 1

-Plik z zadaniem dostępny jest na moim Google Drive, [oto bezpośredni link.](https://docs.google.com/spreadsheets/d/1qcSn0Cj1NldS_lztPdzc3xv2Kka49Fbw/edit?usp=sharing&ouid=100493076818843703891&rtpof=true&sd=true) Każdy Test Case to osobny arkusz: dla US_01 przygotowane są 3, dla US_02 przygotowałam 4.
-Identyfikator zbudowany jest z numeru User Story oraz numeru Test Case, np.
+The task file is avaliable on my Google Drive, [here is the direct link.](https://docs.google.com/spreadsheets/d/1qcSn0Cj1NldS_lztPdzc3xv2Kka49Fbw/edit?usp=sharing&ouid=100493076818843703891&rtpof=true&sd=true) Each Test Case is a separate sheet: for US_01 there are 3, and for US_02 I prepared 4.
+The ID consists of the User Story number and Test Case number, np.
 US_01_01.

 ## Subtask 2

-Plik z zadaniem dostępny jest na moim Google Drive, [oto bezpośredni link.](https://docs.google.com/spreadsheets/d/1rF0C0XI9mb8PAw-67_fDALD1EyknA0Jl/edit?usp=sharing&ouid=100493076818843703891&rtpof=true&sd=true) Każdy Test Case to osobny arkusz, a dla niniejszego zadania przygotowałam 22.
-Identyfikator zbudowany jest ze skrótu TC oraz numeru, np.
+The task file is avaliable on my Google Drive, [here is the direct link.](https://docs.google.com/spreadsheets/d/1rF0C0XI9mb8PAw-67_fDALD1EyknA0Jl/edit?usp=sharing&ouid=100493076818843703891&rtpof=true&sd=true) Each Test Case is a separate sheet, and for this task I prepared 22.
+The ID consists of the TC shortcut and a sequential number, np.
 TC_001.

 ## Subtask 3